TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests

 \subsection{Existing Early Termination Approaches}

 Several efforts have explored rule-based heuristics for terminating speed tests.
-These heuristics embody simple decision rules mapping partial throughput observations to stopping conditions, often with tunable parameters balancing accuracy and efficiency.
+These heuristics embody simple decision rules that map partial throughput observations to a stopping decision.
 We group them into two broad classes: static thresholds and dynamic convergence-based rules.

 \smartparagraph{Static thresholds.} The simplest approach is to terminate after transferring a fixed amount of data, such as 10~MB, 100~MB, or 1~GB.
 The rationale is straightforward: larger transfers improve accuracy in estimating bottleneck throughput, while smaller transfers reduce measurement cost.
-Operators can tune the file size to trade off between these goals.
 However, such thresholds are oblivious to network heterogeneity: a 10~MB transfer may suffice for a 25~Mbps connection but be grossly inadequate for a 1~Gbps link.
-This lack of adaptivity makes static thresholds attractive for their simplicity but poor at controlling error across diverse conditions~\cite{bbr}.
+Thus static thresholds, while attractive for their simplicity, are poor at controlling error across diverse conditions due to their lack of adaptivity~\cite{bbr}.

 \smartparagraph{BBR pipe-full termination.} A more dynamic heuristic leverages the TCP BBR congestion control algorithm~\cite{bbr}.
 BBR estimates bottleneck bandwidth by tracking the maximum delivery rate and registering a ``pipe-full'' signal once it detects the link is saturated.
 This pipe-full signal can be used to stop the test after a specified number of pipe-full events (e.g., 3, 5, or 7).
-The tunable parameter here is the event threshold: smaller values terminate more aggressively, saving bandwidth but risking underestimation, while larger values improve accuracy.
-Compared to static thresholds, this heuristic adapts to congestion dynamics, but it relies on a narrow transport-layer signal and can struggle in high-speed tests where pipe-full events occur late or not at all in time-limited tests.
+A smaller value terminates more aggressively, saving bandwidth but risking underestimation, while larger values improve accuracy at the cost of higher bandwidth consumption.
+Although this heuristic adapts to congestion dynamics, it relies on a narrow transport-layer signal and struggles in high-speed tests where pipe-full events occur late or not at all.